kamipc/Piscine-42-Porto/C03/Readme.md

 # Project C03

 There were 6 exercises, from 00 to 05.
+All related to making your own version of a function that already exists.<br>
 I tried all but 05 I had given up on it after some tries.

 #### Exercise 00 : ft_strcmp
 Files to turn in : `ft_strcmp.c`.
 Allowed functions : `None`. <br>